An Economical Class of Droop-Compensated Generalized Comb Filters: Analysis and Design

 In this brief, we address the design of economical recursive generalized comb filters (GCFs) by proposing an efficient technique to quantize the multipliers in the z -transfer function employing power-of-2 (PO2) terms.
 GCFs are efficient anti-aliasing decimation filters with improved selectivity and quantization noise rejection performance around the so-called folding bands with respect to classical comb filters.
 The proposed quantization technique guarantees perfect pole-zero cancelation in the rational z-transfer function of the GCFs, thus totally avoiding instability problems.
 Moreover, we propose the use of a simple droop compensator for the sake of recovering the passband droop distorting the useful digital signal in the baseband.
 A design example is proposed with the aim of showing the application of the proposed technique, and a practical architecture of a sample third-order GCF is discussed.

 IEEE Transactions on Circuits and Systems II: Express Briefs

 Laddomada, Massimiliano and Dolecek, G. J., "An Economical Class of Droop-Compensated Generalized Comb Filters: Analysis and Design" (2010).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 173.